Infectious diseases

 Why are my dog's nipples enlarged?

 It is important to remember that a female dog having swollen breasts doesn't necessarily imply a problem.
-There is a physiological change taking place, but this could be part of their natural heat cycle or reproductive state as much as it is a disease, trauma or condition.
+This physiological change could be part of their natural heat cycle or reproductive state rather than a disease, trauma or other condition.

-We also need to pay attention to any other signs and symptoms related to swollen breasts.
-For example, if the dog is licking her nipples excessively, this implies there is irritation along with the swelling, something which helps a veterinarian with their diagnosis.
+We also need to pay attention to any other clinical signs and symptoms related to swollen breasts.
+For example, if the dog is licking her nipples excessively, this implies there is irritation along with the swelling.
+This information helps a veterinarian with their diagnosis.
 It is often the case that the dog's nipples are enlarged also, but it is possible breast tissue is inflamed while the nipple appears normal.

 If your dog's nipples are enlarged or breasts are swollen, here are the main causes and considerations: